saifaustcse/git-workflow-and-commands/README.md

         # Retrieve the changes to the Remote Repository and merge with the local branch (fetch+merge)
         $ git pull origin [branch]

-12. ### View Information

-        # Display the changed files.
-        $ git status

-        # Display the version history of the current branch.
-        $ git log

-        # Display the commit history, and the changed files for each commit.
-        $ git log --stat

-        # Search commit history, according the keyword.
-        $ git log -S [keyword]

-        # Display all changes since a certain commit, occupying one line for one commit.
-        $ git log [tag] HEAD --pretty=format:%s

-        # Display all changes since a certain commit, and its "commit description" must meet the search criteria.
-        $ git log [tag] HEAD --grep feature

-        # Display the version history of a certain file.
-        $ git log --follow [file]
-        $ git whatchanged [file]

-        # Display each diff related to the specified file.
-        $ git log -p [file]

-        # Display the past 5 commits.
-        $ git log -5 --pretty --oneline

-        # Display all the users who have committed, sorted by number of commits.
-        $ git shortlog -sn

-        # Display when and by whom the specified file was modified.
-        $ git blame [file]

-        # Display the difference between the Index and the Workspace.
-        $ git diff

-        # Display the difference between the Index and the previous commit.
-        $ git diff --cached [file]

-        # Display the difference between the Workspace and the latest commit of the current branch.
-        $ git diff HEAD

-        # Display the difference between two commits.
-        $ git diff [first-branch]...[second-branch]

-        # Display how many lines of code you have written today.
-        $ git diff --shortstat "@{0 day ago}"

-        # Show the metadata and the changed content for a certain commit.
-        $ git show [commit]

-        # Show the changed file for a certain commit.
-        $ git show --name-only [commit]

-        # Show the contents of a certain file for a certain commit.
-        $ git show [commit]:[filename]

-        # Show the latest commits of the current branch.
-        $ git reflog

 12. ### Branching

         # List all local branches. (the asterisk denotes the current branch)